oracle-livelabs/developer/dev-ai-app-dev-state/introduction/introduction.md

 ✅ **Start with the demo!
 (Lab 1)**

-Step into SeerGroup’s Telecommunications division as a Network Operations Engineer.
-You’ll use an AI-powered service activation app built on Oracle Database 23ai to:
+Step into SeerGov’s State and Local Gov division as a Public Works Officer.
+You’ll use an AI-powered service request app built on Oracle Database 23ai to:

-* Review customer activation requests with AI Vector Search, Graph analytics, and RAG
+* Review customer service requests with AI Vector Search, Graph analytics, and RAG

 * See how Generative AI evaluates network topology, bandwidth availability, and policy rules—turning lengthy engineering reviews into instant recommendations